 Reduce heat; cover and simmer for 30 minutes, stirring occasionally.

 Uncover, discard bay leaf and thyme stems.
 Add crawfish, lemon juice, green onions and 2 tablespoons parsley.
 Add a few dashes of hot sauce.
 Cook uncovered over medium low for 10-15 minutes or just until crawfish is heated through.
-Whisk in reserved 2 tablespoon butter.
+Whisk in reserved 2 Tbsp butter.
 Mix well.
 (Reserve a few green onions for garnishing)

 Serve ladled over cooked white rice, with hot sauce and garnished with reserved parsley and green onions.